package main

 DeepEqual

-call are both function values,
+call are both function values, then the call returns true

+only if the two function arguments are both nil and their types are identical.
 It is similar to compare container values whose elements contain function values or compare struct values whose fields contain function values.
+But please also note that the result of comparing two slices (of the same type) is always true

-the same elements (in other words, they have the same length and each pair of their corresponding elements have the same address).
+if the two slices exactly share the same elements (in other words, they have the same length and each pair of their corresponding elements have the same address).
+An example:

 package main